No Team Member Found

 Music is a vital and much-loved tradition at Avondale UMC.
 Opportunities exist for musicians of all ages/abilities.
 Please consider becoming involved with this important ministry of our church!

 The Chancel Choir is a mixed-ensemble of dedicated church members that sing for Sunday worship throughout the year.
-We rehearse on Wednesday evenings from 7:00-8:15pm, and gather at 10:15am on Sunday mornings prior to 11am worship.
-The group enjoys singing a wide variety of music - we always welcome anyone interested in joining with open arms!
-The ability to read music is helpful but not essential...ALL are welcome!
-If you are interested in participating in this friendly, talented group, contact Richard Byrd, Director of Music Ministry (email@example.com), or simply come see us on Wednesday nights to enjoy fellowship and sing!
+They rehearse 1-2 times per month and gather at 9:15am on Sunday mornings prior to 10:00am worship.
+The group enjoys singing a wide variety of music and always welcomes anyone interested in joining with open arms!
+The ability to read music is helpful but not essential.

 This group meets seasonally.
 The Children's Choir rehearses for six consecutive Sundays prior to Christmas and Easter before performing seasonal music in worship.
 Ages 4-12 are welcome to attend.
 The children learn about proper/healthy singing, music fundamentals, and sometimes just silly stuff!